About the Foundation

 How can I support your work?

 There's something that everyone can do to help us!
-You can pitch in by helping us organise the massive events such as the Grand Finale or Woodstock Festival Poland.
-If you don't have enough time to volunteer, but you would still like to contribute, you can make a donation on our website, become an online ambassador of the charity, for example.
+You can pitch in by helping us organise the massive events such as the Grand Finale or Pol'and'Rock Festival.
+If you don't have enough time to volunteer, but you would still like to contribute, you can make a donation on our website, or become an online ambassador for the charity, for example.

 There's plenty of options for everyone.
-Depending the time you have and amount of effort you can devote to working with us you can choose to become a volunteer or a member of the Peace Patrol, for example.
-You can also follow our activity online and become our digital ambassador.
+Depending the time you have and the amount of effort you can devote to working with us you can choose to become a volunteer or a member of the Peace Patrol, for example.
+You can also follow our activity online and become our digital ambassador or support us on the day of the Grand Finale by fundraising or becoming involved in the activities of your local Collection Centre.
+There is plenty of ways you can become a part of our initiative!

-Where can I find a list of Collection Centres?
+Where can i find the list of Collection Centres?

 You can find the current list of Collection Centres on our website here.